Oak Floor Refinish

-The TV show "Antique Roadshow" on PBS has instilled the myth that repairing, refinishing and/or restoring a piece of antique furniture diminishes the value.
-So let's take a closer look at this myth
+The TV show "Antique Roadshow" on PBS has instilled the idea that repairing, refinishing, or restoring a piece of antique furniture diminishes the value.
+So, let's take a closer look at this myth:

-- The highest valued pieces are those that are in absolute pristine condition, no one in their right mind will do anything with these pieces
+- The highest valued pieces are those that are in pristine condition.
+For this reason, no one in their right mind would do anything to damage them.

-- Very few antiques have significant cultural or historic elements that will be lost in the proper restoration and/or Refinishing process
+- Very few antiques have significant cultural or historic elements that will be lost in the proper restoration or refinishing process.

-- Anyone that has ever considered a restoration or refinish on an antique piece has already acknowledged there is an issue with that piece of furniture.
+- Anyone that has considered a restoration or refinish on an antique piece has already acknowledged there is an issue with it.

-- In my personal opinion this one is the MOST IMPORTANT: The primary purpose of any finish is to protect and beautify the wood beneath it, that is what the original maker of the furniture intended.
-Once the integrity of the finish has deteriorated through chemical deterioration, dings and scratches from normal use and/or abuse, or it has gone dark through the aging process, that original purpose of the finish is no longer being met.
+- Most importantly, the primary purpose of any finish is to protect and beautify the wood beneath it.
+That is what the original maker of the furniture intended.
+Once the integrity of the finish has deteriorated through chemical deterioration, suffered dings and scratches from normal use, or darkened due to age, then the original purpose of the finish is no longer being met.

-Obviously each of our Restorations, Repairs and/or Refinishes are specific to each individual piece.
-When asking for a quote you will need to specify exactly what process you would like done.
-Due to the uniqueness of each restoration, repair and/or refinish it is impossible to give you an exact quote, we work on each of these specialties on a material cost plus our hourly rate.
-However with over 20 years of experience, we can give you a fairly close range of what it should cost you.
+Each of our restorations, repairs and refinishes are specific to each individual piece.
+When asking for a quote, you will need to specify what process you would like done.
+Due to the uniqueness of each project, it is impossible to give you an exact quote.
+We work on each of these specialties for a material cost, plus our hourly rate.
+However, with over 20 years of experience, we can give you a fairly close range of what it should cost you.

-When it comes to antiques there are many things that need to be considered before you have them repaired, finish restoration, refinished or fully restored.
-First let's define the difference of each of these;
+When it comes to antiques, there are several aspects of the job that need to be considered.
+First, let's define the difference of each of these processes:

 - Repair: Physical structural replacement or reinforcement of parts of the original piece.
-May involve addition of new materials altered to appear aged or the application of antique materials to improve appearance of repair and preserve as much value as possible.
+This may involve the addition of new materials altered to appear aged, or the application of antique materials to improve the appearance of the repair and preserve the value as much as possible.

 - Refinishing: Removing a finish and applying a new finish in its place.

-- Restorations: Bringing a piece back to close to its original condition including structural and finish repairs.
+- Restorations: Bringing a piece back to its original condition including structural and finish repairs.

-- Dip Stripping: LaRue Woodworking does not use or recommend this process.
-Please avoid dip stripping antiques at any cost.
-Dip stripping in its true sense involves dipping the piece in a chemical bath that will remove finish, patina, and in some cases the glue holding the piece together.
-Veneering may peel, joints will swell or break apart, the moisture in the wood will be drawn out making it extremely brittle, and the piece usually has to be completely rebuilt, usually at a cost greater than the piece is worth.
+Note: LaRue Woodworking does not use or recommend the process of Dip Stripping.
+In its true sense, dip stripping involves dipping the piece in a chemical bath that will remove the finish and patina.
+In some cases, it even weakens the glue holding the piece together.
+Consequently, the veneering may peel, the joints will swell or break apart, and the moisture in the wood will be drawn out.
+This makes it extremely brittle, and the piece usually has to be completely rebuilt.
+All for a cost greater than the piece is actually worth.

-Things to consider before Repairing, Refinishing and/or Restoring
+Things to consider before Repairing, Refinishing or Restoring

-- Is the integrity or beauty of the wood of the antique compromised from a worn-off, cracked or completely missing finish?
+- Is the integrity or beauty of the wood compromised from a worn-off, cracked or completely missing finish?

 - Will a cultural or historic element be lost if your antique is repaired, refinished or properly restored?

 - What monetary or sentimental value do you have with your antique?
-These processes are NOT cheap, but on the other hand you if you are attached to your piece because of sentimental reasons (which is priceless), or just simply love the piece but you don't like looking at a worn, banged-up, abused or broken antique, what are you willing to spend to make it exactly what you want in your home or place of business?
+These processes are not cheap.
+If you are attached to your piece because of sentimental reasons, but you don't like having a worn or broken antique, what are you willing to spend to make it exactly what you want?

 - Do you want to change the color?

-- Do you want to have the original type finish put back on it or upgrade to a modern finish?
-Modern finishes are much better suited to modern day polishes, chemical cleaners, and life styles than old finishes were.
+- Do you want to have the original type of finish put back on it, or upgrade to a modern finish?
+Compared to the older kinds, modern finishes are much better suited to modern day polishes, chemical cleaners, and lifestyles.